The aim of this guide is to provide you with step-by-step actions that you must undertake to ensure that you are ready before you hire an employee.

 Think this through and jot down the pros and cons of just hiring locally, and do the same for just hiring virtually.
 Make a third list of pros and cons for hiring both local and virtual employees to see the differences.

-The result from this decision can help you weigh your options and eventually help in making a final decision.
+The result from this decision can help you weigh your options and eventually help in making a final decision on finding the right eCommerce professionals.

 Step 7: Take Your Time And Go Through This Guide A Few Times